Lionel Messi, Argentina Advance to Round of 16 with Shock Winner vs. Nigeria

 It should not have been such a late escape for La Albiceleste.
 They had their chances to wrap up the match earlier, but they wasted them.
 And no player did so more than No. 9 Gonzalo Higuain.

-The Juventus striker has never enjoyed his best form in his national team shirt, and there will be big questions over whether the team should include him in the starting XI for the next round following Tuesday's performance:
+The Juventus striker has never enjoyed his best form in his national team shirt, and there will be big questions over whether the side should include him in the starting XI for the next round following Tuesday's performance:

 Jimmy Conrad @JimmyConrad